Avenida Chile (TransMilenio)

 The simple-station Avenida Chile is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in the year 2000.

 Location

 The station is located in northern Bogotá, specifically on Avenida NQS between Calles 69 and 71A.

 History

 This station opened in 2005 as part of the second line of phase two of TransMilenio construction, opening service to Avenida NQS.
 It serves the visitors to the Cementerio de Chapinero (Chapinero Cemetery), and the surrounding areas.

+In 2021, the construction of Bogotá's Metro Line 1 began with a ceremony at the intersection of Avenida Chile, where designated lanes were built for pedestrians and cyclists, as well as an underpass for cars.